Soumikdas96/hackerrank-10-days--js-coding-solution-/README.md

 ### About The Repo

-This is a repository aiming to provide solutions for 30 days code challenge (2020) conducted on Hackerrank.
-The solutions are available in major languages like Python, ,Java.It is a great platform for users to contribute and provide the solutions in other languages too.
+This is a repository aiming to provide solutions for 10 days code challenge (2022) conducted on Hackerrank.
+The solutions are available in major languages on JavaScript.